danielscholl-osdu/search/docs/tutorial/SearchService.md

 #### Multi-level `nested` queries

-Assume we have data.Markers Marker object has a nested "Revisions" array of Revision objects having two own fields: "RevisionDate" and "RevisionEngineer".
+Assume a marker object has a nested `Revisions` array of Revision objects that have the fields: `RevisionDate` and `RevisionEngineer`.
 An indexed document might then look like this:

 ```json
   "data": {